 Reasons to Include Guided Tours in Long-Term Travel Plans

 Myths about Escorted and Guided Tours

-I am amazed at how often I meet Fifty-Plus Nomads who travel independently who believe that multi-day tours are not for them.
-They have mistaken ideas of multi-day tours that keep them from considering experiences they would love.
+I am amazed at how often I meet Fifty-Plus Nomads who believe that multi-day escorted and guided tours are not for them.
+They have mistaken ideas of multi-day escorted or guided tours that keep them from considering experiences they would love.

-These independent travelers imagine that most guided multi-day tours:
+These Fifty Plus Nomads imagine that most escorted or guided multi-day tours:

 - Are made of seniors.